swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 1. New regex-powered algorithms over strings, bringing the standard library up to parity with scripting languages
 2. Generic `Collection` equivalents of these algorithms in terms of subsequences
-3. `protocol CustomPrefixMatchRegexComponent`, which allows 3rd party libraries to provide their industrial-strength parsers as intermixable components of regexes
+3. `protocol CustomConsumingRegexComponent`, which allows 3rd party libraries to provide their industrial-strength parsers as intermixable components of regexes

 This proposal is part of a larger [regex-powered string processing initiative](https://github.com/apple/swift-evolution/blob/main/proposals/0350-regex-type-overview.md), the status of each proposal is tracked [here](https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/ProposalOverview.md).
 Further discussion of regex specifics is out of scope of this proposal and better discussed in their relevant reviews.